gajanan229/Learning-React-Native/Movie_app_Project/README.md

 *   `npx expo android` or `yarn expo android`: Starts the app on a connected Android device or emulator.
 *   `npx expo ios` or `yarn expo ios`: Starts the app on an iOS simulator (macOS only).
 *   `npx expo web` or `yarn expo web`: Starts the app in a web browser (if configured for web).

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
-(Create a `LICENSE` file in the root of `Movie_app_Project` with the MIT License text if you choose this license).

 ---